guoliveira/data-engineer-zoomcamp-project/README.md

 The zoomcamp is completed with a personal [Project](https://github.com/DataTalksClub/data-engineering-zoomcamp/tree/main/week_7_project) envolving some of those tools/topics.

 For my project I decided to analyse the historical weather in Portugal in the last 30 years.
-More specifically, I decided to analyse maximum and minimum temperature from 1990 till 2020.
+More specifically, I decided to analyse average temperature from 1990 till 2020.
 (It was decided to avoid 2021 due possible mistakes and 2022 since it is incomplete).
-**With this project I intend to see if there was any changes in temperature over the last 30 years showing it in a chart.**
+**With this project I intend to see if there were any changes in temperature over the last 30 years showing it in a chart.**

 In terms of dataset I had many choices but I decided to use the [NOAA dataset](https://registry.opendata.aws/noaa-ghcn/) available in the AWS Open Data.